terraindata/terrain/README.md

   e.g. instead of `.first, .second, .third .thirds-kid, .fourth[type=text]`, put a newline after every comma.
 - CSS classes are named with `-`. e.g. `blue-and-black` or `white-and-gold`
+- Only use LESS files; don't use CSS files.
+- In LESS files, nest classes as much as possible.
+- Any component that renders JSX (HTML) with CSS classes should include its own LESS file with appropriate CSS
+- The structure and order of LESS files should mimic the structure and order of the JSX
 - Avoid `// TODO` at all costs
 - Avoid commenting; aim to write code that doesn't need comments
 - Interfaces are named with the letter 'I'